 The Campaign now has grown to a full-time staff of 12 people and hundreds of volunteers across the country.
 Our efforts in Washington, DC have to lead to serious consideration of at least a temporary withdrawal of mineral leases with the prospect of further action to permanently ban sulfide ore mining in our watershed.
 We continue with our meetings in Washington every month with Congress and with the agencies like The Bureau of Land Management and the US Forest Service.
 The effort has been expensive and time-consuming but rewarding for our team at Piragis Northwoods Co.
 Our efforts will go on into the next administration unabated.

 As a tourist related business at the edge of one of America’s great wilderness areas, I believe our business and our industry of outfitting canoe trips and dog sledge trips into the Boundary Waters had particular value in the fight to stop polluting industry like sulfide ore mining.
 Politically we can bring to bear the issue of employment and long-term sustainability.
 Our business and those of a hundred other local tourist operators rely on clean water and air.
 We have a proven record of employing thousands in summer but also year round.
 Politicians have to listen to a business owner when another industry threatens the existence of the employers already in place.

 Of course, big campaigns on a national scale like the Campaign To Save The Boundary Waters are very expensive.
 In our business, we have contact with over 6,000 people on our email newsletter list and over 10,000 via Facebook.
 We contact these people regularly to explain the mining issue and ask for their support.
 They are a core of supporters who already have an affinity for wilderness.
 We can raise funds from these appeals tour list.
 Our local support comes from around the region.
 These local folks are the core of our financial support of the Campaign.
-They know our business from being around for 37 years and trust us and are willing to support us financially.
+They know our business from being around since 1979 and trust us and are willing to support us financially.